undefined

 Use of wind energy to replace diesel generators in collaboration with Laval University

-- Collaborative R&D projects with a technology readiness level (TRL) of 1 to 6 involving at least one Quebec-based business with production or R&D activities and one university, college technology transfer centre (CTTC), or public research centre.
+• The project must be a collaborative R&D initiative involving at least one Quebec-based business with production or R&D activities and one public research institution in Quebec (university, college technology transfer centre, or public research centre).

 Who is eligible?